Condensational and collisional growth of cloud droplets in a turbulent environment: Introduction

+Recently it has become feasible to study the condensational and collisional growth using DNS.
+Most DNS studies of droplet collisions in turbulence \citep{franklin2005collision, ayala_2008, rosa2013kinematic, chen2016cloud, woittiez2009combined} record collision frequencies but do not allow the droplets to coalesce and grow.
+It is then not possible to study how the droplet-size distribution develops.
+Nevertheless, those works revealed that turbulence enhances the collision rate, and the effect is larger for larger mean energy dissipation rates.
+The value of the Reynolds number, by contrast, was found to be of secondary importance.

-\citet{franklin2008warm}, \citet{xue2008growth}, and \citet{Wang_2009} investigated the collision-coalescence processes by solving the Smoluchowski equation together with the Navier-Stokes equation using DNS.
+\citet{franklin2008warm}, \citet{xue2008growth}, and \citet{Wang_2009} investigated the collision--coalescence processes by solving the Smoluchowski equation together with the Navier-Stokes equation using DNS.
 They found that the size distribution of cloud droplets is significantly enhanced by turbulence. \citet{2016Onishi} extended the collision-rate model of \citet{Wang_2009} and performed DNS at higher Reynolds number, where a Reynolds number dependency was obtained.
-Using a Lagrangian collision-detection method, \cite{chen2018turbulence} found that turbulence strongly affects the broadening of the size distribution.
-However, \cite{li2017effect} found that turbulence has a moderate effect on the collision-coalescence process and that the enhancement effect is sensitive to the initial width of droplet-size distributions.
-This finding turns out to be important for the present paper.
+Using a Lagrangian collision-detection method, \cite{chen2018turbulence} found that turbulence strongly affects the broadening of the size distribution. \cite{li2017effect} showed that, in the absence of condensation, turbulence enhances the collision--coalescence process.
+They also found that this enhancement effect is sensitive to the initial width of the droplet-size distribution.